 Every 10 years, a school engages in a rigorous Self-Study that involves reflecting on, assessing, and affirming its practices in relation to its mission.
 The Self-Study process is mission-focused, standards-based, comprehensive of all aspects of school life, and inclusive of representatives of all of the school’s stakeholder groups.

 Following the Self-Study, the school hosts a 4-Day Peer-Review Onsite Visit.
-Using the school’s Self-Study, the Visiting Team assesses the school’s compliance with the AISNE Standards of Accreditation, and the congruence of its educational program and practices to its mission.
+Using the school’s Self-Study, the Visiting Team assesses the school’s compliance with the AISNE Accreditation Standards, and the congruence of its educational program and practices to its mission.

 The Visiting Team produces a Visiting Team Report commenting on their findings and providing commendations and recommendations to guide the school’s continuous improvement over the next 10 years of its AISNE Accreditation Term.